DevelopCMD/OpenVideoBot-Bedrock/README.md

 ## What is OpenVideoBot Bedrock?

-OpenVideoBot Bedrock is a version of OVB written from the ground up.
+OpenVideoBot Bedrock is an attempt to write OVB from the ground up.

 It is intended to be more stable than the old OVB.